 IF THE SRO HOUSING IS THEN A unit with neither food preparation nor sanitary facilities, or with one (food preparation or sanitary facilities) The THTF rent may not exceed 75% of the HUD-published FMR limit for a 0-bedroom (efficiency) unit.
-A unit with both food preparation and sanitary facilities The THTF rent cannot exceed the HUD published High HOME rent limit for a 0-bedroom unit.
-A unit that receives state or Federal project-based rental assistance and is occupied by a very low income tenant The THTF rent can be the applicable State or Federal project-based rent, as long as it is occupied by a very low income tenant who does not pay more than 30% of the family's monthly adjusted income for rent.
+A unit with both food preparation and sanitary facilities The THTF rent cannot exceed the HUD published HighHOME rent limit for a 0-bedroom unit.
+A unit that receives State or Federal rental assistance or if there is a tenant based voucher and the unit is occupied by a very low income tenant The THTF rent can be the applicable State or Federal project-based rent, as long as it is occupied by a very low income tenant who does not pay more than 30% ofthe family's monthly adjusted income for rent.